srl-labs/learn-srlinux/docs/tutorials/evpn-mh/evpn-mh-intro.md

 ## EVPN Multi-homing Terminology

-Before diving into the hands-on, let's see some terms that would help us better understand the configurations.
+Before we dive into the practicalities, let's look at some terms that will help us better understand the configurations.

-+ **Ethernet Segment (ES):** Defines the CE links connected to multiple PEs.
-An ES is configured in all PEs that a CE is connected and has a unique identifier (ESI) advertised via EVPN.
++ **Ethernet Segment (ES):** Defines the CE links associated with multiple PEs.
+A ES is configured in all PEs that a CE is connected to and has a unique identifier (ESI) that is advertised via EVPN.

 <figure markdown>
   <div class="mxgraph" style="max-width:100%;border:1px solid transparent;margin:0 auto; display:block;" data-mxgraph='{"page":1,"zoom":2,"highlight":"#0000ff","nav":true,"check-visible-state":true,"resize":true,"url":"https://raw.githubusercontent.com/srl-labs/srl-evpn-mh-lab/main/images/evpn-mh.drawio"}'></div>
   <figcaption>Ethernet segments</figcaption>
 </figure>

-+ **Multi-homing Modes:** The standard defines two modes: single-active and all-active.
-Single-active mode has only one active link, while all-active mode uses all links and provides load balancing.
++ **Multi-homing Modes:** TThe standard defines two modes: single-active and all-active.
+In single-active mode, there is only one active link, while in all-active mode, all links are used, and load balancing occurs.
 This tutorial covers an example of all-active multi-homing.

 <figure markdown>
   <div class="mxgraph" style="max-width:100%;border:1px solid transparent;margin:0 auto; display:block;" data-mxgraph='{"page":2,"zoom":2,"highlight":"#0000ff","nav":true,"check-visible-state":true,"resize":true,"url":"https://raw.githubusercontent.com/srl-labs/srl-evpn-mh-lab/main/images/evpn-mh.drawio"}'></div>
   <figcaption>EVPN multi-homing modes</figcaption>
 </figure>

-+ **Link Aggregation Group (LAG):** A LAG is required for all-active but optional for single-active multi-homing.
++ **Link Aggregation Group (LAG):** A LAG is required for all-active but optional for single-active multihoming.

-+ **MAC-VRF:** It is the L2 network-instance, basically a broadcast domain in SR Linux.
-Interface(s) or LAG must be attached to a MAC-VRF for L2 multi-homing.
++ **MAC-VRF:** This is the L2 network instance, basically a broadcast domain in SR Linux.
+Interface(s) or LAG must be connected to a MAC-VRF for L2 multihoming.

-The following procedures are essential to EVPN multi-homing but they're not one of the typical configuration items;
+The following procedures are essential for EVPN multihoming, but aren't typical configuration items;

 + **Designated Forwarder (DF):** The leaf that is elected to forward BUM traffic.
 The election is based on the route-type 4 (RT4) exchange, known as the ES routes of EVPN.
-+ **Split-horizon (Local bias):** A mechanism to avoid looping the BUM traffic received from the CE back to itself by a peer PE.
-Local bias is used for all-active and based on RT4 exchange.
++ **Split-horizon (Local bias):** A mechanism to prevent BUM traffic received by CE from being looped back to itself by a peer PE.
+Local bias is used for all-active and is based on RT4 exchange.
-+ **Aliasing:** For remote PEs that are not part of ES to load-balance traffic to the multi-homed CE.
++ **Aliasing:** For remote PEs that are not part of ES to balance traffic to the multi-homed CE.
 RT1 (Auto-discovery) is advertised for aliasing.

 EVPN route types 1 and 4 are used to implement the multi-homing procedures.

-You can check [this](https://documentation.nokia.com/srlinux/23-3/books/evpn-vxlan/evpn-vxlan-tunnels-layer-2.html?hl=designated%2Cforwarder#evpn-l2-multi-hom-procedures) out for more about EVPN multi-homing procedures and route-types.
+For more information about EVPN multi-homing procedures and route-types, see [this](https://documentation.nokia.com/srlinux/23-3/books/evpn-vxlan/evpn-vxlan-tunnels-layer-2.html?hl=designated%2Cforwarder#evpn-l2-multi-hom-procedures).

-Now, let's move on to the configuration part.
+Let's now move on to the configuration part.

 [lab]: https://github.com/srl-labs/srl-evpn-mh-lab
 [topology]: https://github.com/srl-labs/srl-evpn-mh-lab/blob/main/evpn-mh.clab.yml